paulk-asert/groovy-data-science/subprojects/LanguageProcessing/README.md

 def sentences = [
     'Paul has two sisters, Maree and Christine.',
     'His bark was much worse than his bite',
-    'Turn on the lights to the master bedroom',
+    'Turn on the lights to the main bedroom',
     "Light 'em all up",
     'Make it dark downstairs'
 ]